 Explore Beyond Kathmandu on a Cycling Tour

-Enjoy our 11 day long Beyond Kathmandu cycling adventure through the fabled Himalayan kingdom, beginning with some time spent exploring the historical districts of Kathmandu.
+Enjoy our 11 day long Nepal Bike Tour cycling adventure through the fabled Himalayan kingdom, beginning with some time spent exploring the historical districts of Kathmandu.
 Later, our small group will venture into the mountains of Daman Pass, rising at dawn to observe the life-affirming sight of the sun rising over the Himalayas.

 There is no better way to explore the magnificent vistas and ancient culture of Nepal than on a bicycle, weaving through mountain trails and ancient roads.
 Our tours are designed to give you an up close and personal experience of this beautiful region that you will remember forever.